Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

-Then $p$ is the unique generic of $H:=G(\Oo)$ if and only if $\push{r}{p}$ is the unique generic type of $r(H)$. \end{prop}
+Then $p$ is the unique generic of $H:=G(\Oo)$ if and only if $\push{\rho}{p}$ is the unique generic type of $\rho(H)$. \end{prop}

 \begin{proof} Let us assume that $p$ is the unique generic of $H$.
 In an algebraic group, to show that a type is the unique generic is to show that any regular function $f$ vanishing on the type, vanishes on the whole group.
-Let $f \in k[r(H)]$ vanish on $\push{r}{p}$.
+Let $f \in k[\rho(H)]$ vanish on $\push{\rho}{p}$.
 Lifting to \(\Oo\), we have $F \in \Oo[G]$ with $\val(F(a)) >0$ for $a \models p$.
 By Proposition\ \ref{P:genchar2}.(2), $\val(F(a')) >0$ for all $a' \in H$.
-So $f$ vanishes on $r(H)$.
+So $f$ vanishes on $\rho(H)$.

 The converse uses ($\star$).
-Assume that $\push{r}{p}$ is generic in $r(H)$.
+Assume that $\push{\rho}{p}$ is generic in $\rho(H)$.
 We want to show that Proposition\ \ref{P:genchar2}.(2) holds to be able to conclude.
 Let $F \in K[G]$.
 Since $p$ is stably dominated, for some $\gamma$, for any $a \models p$, $\val(F(a)) = \gamma$.
-If $\gamma = 0$, then, by ($\star$), any $K$-multiple of $F$ lies in $\Oo[G]$, so $F=0$.
-Otherwise, we may assume $\gamma=1$.
+If $\gamma = \infty$, then, by ($\star$), any $K$-multiple of $F$ lies in $\Oo[G]$, so $F=0$.
+Otherwise, we may assume $\gamma=0$.
 By ($\star$), it follows that $F \in \Oo[G]$.
 Suppose there exists $a'\in G(\Oo)$ with $\val(F(a')) = \val(c) < 0$---we may take $a' \in G(\Oo _0)$, a fixed submodel.
 Then $c^{-1}F \in \Oo[G]$, and $\val(c^{-1}F(a)) > 0$ for $a \models p$, i.e. $\res(c^{-1}F(a)) = 0$.
-By genericity of $\push{r}{p}$, $\res(c^{-1}F)$ vanishes on $r(H)$; so $\val(c^{-1}F(a')) < 0$ for all $a' \in G(\Oo)$; a contradiction. \end{proof}
+By genericity of $\push{\rho}{p}$, $\res(c^{-1}F)$ vanishes on $\rho(H)$; so $\val(c^{-1}F(a')) > 0$ for all $a' \in G(\Oo)$; a contradiction. \end{proof}

 \begin{thm} Let $G$ be an affine pro-algebraic group over $K$.
-Let $H$ be a Zariski dense $\infty$-definable connected stably dominated subgroup of $G$.
-Then there exists a pro-affine group variety $\Hh$ over $\Oo$ and an isomorphism $\phi: G \to \Hh_K$, such that $\phi(H) = \Hh(\Oo)$.
+Let $H$ be a Zariski dense pro-definable connected stably dominated subgroup of $G(K)$.
+Then there exists a prolimit $\Hh$ of affine group schemes of finite type over $\Oo$ and an isomorphism $\phi: G \to \Hh_K$, such that $\phi(H) = \Hh(\Oo)$.

-If $G$ is an affine algebraic group and $H$ is definable, $\Hh$ can be chosen to be an affine group variety over $\Oo$. \end{thm}
+If $G$ is an affine algebraic group and $H$ is definable, $\Hh$ can be chosen to be an affine group scheme of finite type over $\Oo$. \end{thm}

+In the proof below, the duality between affine schemes and algebras, which induces a duality between affine group schemes and Hopf algebras, is used to rewrite the above statement as a purely algebraic result on Hopf $\Oo$-subalgebras of $K[G]$.
+We then prove this purely algebraic result.